gem/oq-engine/doc/adv-manual/risk-profiles.rst

    ...

-The engine will automatically build a single asset collection for the entire South America; the associations asset->country are normally encoded in a field in the exposure called ``ID_0`` and the aggregation by country can be done with the option
+The engine will automatically build a single asset collection for the entire South America.
+In order to use this approach you need to collect all the vulnerability functions in a single file and the taxonomy mapping must cover entire exposure for all countries.
+Moreover the exposure must contain the associations asset->country; this normally encoded in a field called ``ID_0``.
+Then the aggregation by country can be done with the option

 ::